UnBittenKitten/MyPyPlayer/README.md

 # MyPyPlayer

-A simple media player built with CustomTkinter and Python.
+A simple song player built with CustomTkinter and Python.

+It supports basic functionalities like play, pause, next, previous.
+You can add folders to explore and play songs from your local directories.
+You can create playlists to organize your music.
+It has a song queue feature to manage upcoming tracks.
+And you can play previously played songs.

 # How to set up environment